1. Our Commitment to Protect Your Privacy

 GPS Wealth Ltd reserves the right to charge a fee for searching for and providing access to your personal information.
 In the event we refuse you access to your personal information, we will provide you with an explanation for that refusal.

 We will endeavour to ensure that at all times the personal information about you that we hold is up to date and accurate.
 The accuracy of the personal information is dependant to a large degree on the information you provide and you should advise us if there are any errors in your personal information.

-We require that when collection TFN's that they are kept appropriately.
+We require that after collection TFN's are kept appropriately and safely.
 It is permissible under section 17 of the TFN Guidelines to retain TFNs where there is an on-going requirement on condition that: